 Is this trip for you?

-On your first and last night, you will be staying at the Holiday Inn next to the New Delhi Indira Gandhi International Airport to allow for an easy transfer to your project the next day.
+On your first and final night, you will be staying at the Pride Plaza Hotel or Holiday Inn next to the Delhi Indira Gandhi International Airport, to allow for easy airport transfers on arrival and for your departure.

-During your time at the Holiday Inn, you will be staying under a B&B meal plan.
+During your time in Delhi, you will be staying under a B&B meal plan.

-At the Chitvan Jungle Lodge, you will be eating organic fruits, vegetables and oils cultivated from their very own farm, including fruits, vegetables and even the cooking oils!
-You will be provided with 3 delicious meals a day also cooked in true Indian style.
+At the Chitvan Jungle Lodge, you will be eating all organic food, most of which has been cultivated from their very own farm, including fruits, vegetables and even the cooking oils!
+You will be provided with 3 delicious meals a day cooked in true Indian style.

 The vaccinations required for travel will depend on your medical history.
-We recommend that you consult with your GP regarding your own immunisation needs.
-In conjunction with this, we would recommend that you check Fit for Travel’s website.
+We recommend that you consult with your GP/Doctor regarding your own immunisation needs.

 When Is The Best Time To Volunteer?

-The Kanha Tiger Reserve, where this project is based, is home to a diverse number of wildlife including barasinghas, gaurs, sloth bears, wild dogs, leopards and tigers as well as over 300 species of birds.
-There are 3 seasons which allow for different types of wildlife viewing.
+The Kanha Tiger Reserve and Pench National Park, where this project is based, are home to a diverse number of wildlife including barasinghas, gaurs, sloth bears, wild dogs, leopards and tigers as well as over 300 species of bird and there are 2 seasons which allow for different types of wildlife viewing.

-November to February: This is the winter season and is one of the best times to visit Kanha.
+November to February: This is the winter season and is one of the best times to visit.
 The weather brings cool mornings, pleasant days and crisp cold nights which mean long walks don't tire you out easily and physical work does not look like a tough task.
-Though the vegetation in Kanha is largely evergreen, in the winter many park trees lose their leaves making wildlife viewing easier.
-This is also a great time for bird watching as the forest is playing host to a number of winter migrants from the much cooler climates.
+Though the vegetation is largely evergreen, in the winter many park trees lose their leaves making wildlife viewing easier.
+This is also a great time for bird watching as a number of birds arrive having migrated from much cooler climates.

 Mid-June to October: This is monsoon season and also when Kanha National Park is closed so the project is unable to run during this time.